 Terror struck the late evening visitors at Kāneʻīlio point at Kūʻīlioloa heiau.

 The shrill screams of infant children permeated the night air, sending the group scattering in different directions, fumbling over one another and nearly falling to the rocks below where the churning ocean would mercilessly pound them up against the sharp lava.
 Luckily, they were nimble of feet and escaped disaster at the last second.
 Running out to the parking lot, they piled into the waiting van and screamed at the driver to make haste and hurry them to the comfort of their hotel rooms in Koʻolina.
 There was chatter and nervous discussion regarding their experience.
 This was not an urban legend; it was true!
 The spirits of murdered infants haunt the old Hawaiian temple and make themselves known by their horrific death screams.
 The group did not need any more convincing.
 The driver raised his hand suddenly and said, "If I may?
-I think I have a bit of information that may make all of you feel better?"
+I think I have a bit of information that may make all of you feel better?""Sure," they all replied.

 "I am not sure of the species of birds, but I do know they nest in the evening at that heiau; when people get too close, they make this cry that sounds like children screaming, but really it's just those birds," the driver shared.